braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/zeotap.md

 ![][2]

 {% alert note %}
-The identifiers that appear are the ones that are both available in the segment and supported by Braze.
+The identifiers that appear are both available in the segment and supported by Braze.
 {% endalert %}

 ### Step 3: Create Braze segment